marinsantiago/bnplasso/README.md

 out.bnp <- bnplasso::bnplasso.lm(X.train, y.train)
 ```

-Note that we are only passing into the function the design matrix and the response vector.
+Note that we are only supplying the design matrix and the response vector.
 If some user-supplied hyperparameters are not provided, the `bnplasso.lm()` function will
 attempt to automatically determine appropriate values for those hyperparameters.
 That being said,
-different applications may require a more tailored prior specification.
+different applications may require different and more tailored prior specifications.

 The method `summary()` provides information about the model fit.
-For instance, calling

 ``` r
 summary(out.bnp)
 ```

-will print the following information in the console.

 ```
 NONPARAMETRIC BAYESIAN LASSO